LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

   These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
 - **Block verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
 In particular, these checks are performed *before* the state transitions implied by the modules are processed.
-- **State-machine processing**: In this stage, the block is processed in the state machine where module-level logic is applied (see [following section][#state-machine-processing-stages]).
+- **State-machine processing**: In this stage, the block is processed in the state machine where module-level logic is applied (see [following section](#state-machine-processing-stages).
 - **Result verification**: In this stage we verify the properties that require access to the state store *after* the block has been executed, i.e. they can be verified only after the state transitions implied by the block execution have been performed.
 In particular, these checks are performed *after* the state transitions implied by the modules are processed.